Academic Master

 Discussion

-Over the past, women have been expected to be subservient to men, and also considered the inferior sex.
-Women were given no right to share her opinion, or make decisions, or show their talents as always these things are only related to men.
-Kate Chopin in her story discusses the subject of marriage and how an alliance of the family influences the freedom of the individual.
-As looked in the background of the story, we get the idea that what Mrs. Mallard’s marriage meant to her.
-She was a young girl who seems to be very happy with her married life, and she was deeply in love with her husband.
+Over the past, women have been expected to be subservient to men and also considered the inferior sex.
+Women were given no right to share their opinions, make decisions, or show their talents as always.
+These things are only related to men.
+Kate Chopin, in her story, discusses the subject of marriage and how an alliance of the family influences the freedom of the individual.
+As looked in the background of the story, we get the idea of what Mrs. Mallard’s marriage meant to her.
+She was a young girl who seemed to be very happy with her married life, and she was deeply in love with her husband.
 But then her sister and the friend of her husband brought the news of her husband’s death, which made her very sorrowful.
-Her first reaction after that news crying as described in the story “She wept at once, with sudden, wild abandonment, in her sister’s arms” (Chopin, 1-2).
+Her first reaction after that news is crying, as described in the story: “She wept at once, with sudden, wild abandonment, in her sister’s arms” (Chopin, 1-2).

-Although she felt grief at first, soon after that grief goes, she started to feel happier inside.
-She started to realize that now she got free from that marriage as the marriage was like a duty to her, because she only had to obey the orders of her husband every time, and she should not be had any right to make a decision or give any advice in the family matters.
-But as got the feeling that she is not a slave anymore, her initial grief and sadness turned into extreme happiness.
-Now she got the feeling that she is free and that the “gray cloud” is not in her head anymore that was the reason behind the capturing of her happiness.
-That gray cloud means that the shadow overhead was the domination of her husband from which she finally gets freed.
-The author’s idea of this story is related to the fact that in the 19th-century women were not treated equally to men, as they don’t have the right to vote in the election with some minor exceptions.
-Moreover, in the 19th century, the jobs for women were very limited, and they were facing very low-wage work in the industries like needlework, and mill job (Call, 1-7).
+Although she felt grief at first, soon after that grief, she started to feel happier inside.
+She started to realize that now she was free from that marriage as the marriage was like a duty to her because she only had to obey the orders of her husband every time, and she should not have any right to make a decision or give any advice in the family matters.
+But as she got the feeling that she was not a slave anymore, her initial grief and sadness turned into extreme happiness.
+Now she got the feeling that she was free and that the “grey cloud” was not in her head anymore,.
+That was the reason behind the capturing of her happiness.
+That grey cloud means that the shadow overhead was the domination of her husband, from which she finally gets freed.
+The author’s idea of this story is related to the fact that in the 19th century, women were not treated equally to men, as they didn’t have the right to vote in the election, with some minor exceptions.
+Moreover, in the 19th century, the jobs for women were very limited, and they were facing very low-wage work in industries like needlework and mill jobs (Call, 1-7).
 They were only paid 12.5 cents per day which was too much less as compared with the pay of the man.
 Women were considered to stay at home and a source of producing the children and then raising them.

-The author described as after the death of her husband, she went to her room, and then gradually as time passes, she began to realize that finally she is free and can make her own choices, and own decisions.
-Is stated by the author in the story that she kept whispering “Free!
+The author described that after the death of her husband, she went to her room, and then gradually, as time passed, she began to realize that finally she was free and could make her own choices and own decisions.
+It is stated by the author in the story that she kept whispering, “Free!
 Body and soul free!”.
-Moreover, the happiness of Mrs. Mallard was due to thoughts and vision of getting a new life and new future.
-As she was aware of the fact that she only had this marriage life, she also got the feeling that she had an opportunity for spending her life on her own rule.
-The author’s concept was not about a bad or abusive marriage, but instead, the main subject of the story is the institution of marriage in the nineteen century, where women had no right to decide, or choose anything for themselves or their families.
-Women were entirely under the will of their husbands who made every decision, for family and even for the women.
-The author’s concept is that had nothing to do with marriage, but freedom from everything that imposed the will of someone else upon women (Berkove, 152-158).
-The author states that although the marriage of Mrs. Mallard was good, in the views of Mrs. Mallard it was not a happy marriage as she had no right to make her own decision, and she had to live under someone’s else will.
+Moreover, the happiness of Mrs Mallard was due to thoughts and vision of getting a new life and a new future.
+As she was aware of the fact that she only had this married life, she also got the feeling that she had an opportunity to spend her life on her own rule.
+The author’s concept was not about a bad or abusive marriage, but instead, the main subject of the story is the institution of marriage in the nineteen century, where women had no right to decide or choose anything for themselves or their families.
+Women were entirely under the will of their husbands, who made every decision, for family and even for the women.
+The author’s concept is that it had nothing to do with marriage but freedom from everything that imposed the will of someone else upon women (Berkove, 152-158).
+The author states that although the marriage of Mrs Mallard was good, in the views of Mrs Mallard, it was not a happy marriage as she had no right to make her own decision, and she had to live under someone else’s will.

-As the story continued, Mrs. Mallard was dug deep in the joy of her freedom when the disaster struck her.
+As the story continued, Mrs. Mallard dug deep into the joy of her freedom when the disaster struck her.
 Her husband walked into her room, who was supposed to be dead.
-Mrs. Mallard’s joys and happiness vanished suddenly as her dreams of freedom shattered in front of her, and she started to realize that now she again had to live her life under the will of her husband.
-Everything got back to the old times and that “gray cloud” returned into her life and now again her freedom, her sunshine got covered under the will of her husband.
+Mrs Mallard’s joys and happiness vanished suddenly as her dreams of freedom shattered in front of her, and she started to realize that now she again had to live her life under the will of her husband.
+Everything went back to the old times, and that “grey cloud” returned to her life, and now again, her freedom, her sunshine, got covered under the will of her husband.
 She didn’t tolerate the return of her husband, and she got a heart attack and died.
 Doctors said that the joy killed her, but no one understands the fact that she died because of the sad reality that she had to spend her life under the will of her husband again.

-It is being clear by reading “The story of an hour” that Mrs. Mallard marriage was not the victim of abusive marriage as while sitting in the room she admits that “she would weep again when she saw the kind, tender hands folded in death, the face that never looked save with love upon her, fixed and gray and dead”.
-As this shows that her husband loved her, in spite of this, she wanted to live a life of her own will and freedom.
-Kate Chopin in “The story of an hour” focused on the point that women had been given no rights by society in the nineteen century to choose how to live their own life.
+It is clear by reading “The Story of an Hour” that Mrs. Mallard marriage was not the victim of abusive marriage as while sitting in the room, she admits that “she would weep again when she saw the kind, tender hands folded in death, the face that never looked save with love upon her, fixed and grey and dead”.
+This shows that her husband loved her, and in spite of this, she wanted to live a life of her own will and freedom.
+Kate Chopin, in “The Story of an Hour”, focused on the point that women had been given no rights by society in the nineteen century to choose how to live their own lives.
 As a character in the story, she stated that she wanted the opportunities that were not available to the women, instead, they were available to the men only.
-She states that women had only one condition at that time to go from their father’s home to the home of their husband.
-Women were not asked that either they wanted to work or wanted to go to college.
-They were only the slave of someone’s else will.
+She states that women had only one condition at that time: to go from their father’s home to the home of their husband.
+Women were not asked whether they wanted to work or wanted to go to college.
+They were only the slave of someone else’s will.

-The Author may be deliberated as the early feminist of the 19th century.
-She gave the idea that the life of a woman may indeed be better if she had not to live under the will of her husband.
-Moreover, in the nineteen century it was considered that the women were the lesser sex and therefore, the man should have the right to make all the decisions of the family (Deneau, 210-213).
-Her story discusses the suppression of women in marriage, and the historical reality that how women were treated in the nineteen century.
-Moreover, the author states that marriage takes the right of someone’s own will from them, and the marriage then became the imposition of private wills on them.
+The Author may be considered an early feminist of the 19th century.
+She gave the idea that the life of a woman may indeed be better if she did not live under the will of her husband.
+Moreover, in the nineteen century, it was considered that women were the lesser sex and, therefore, the man should have the right to make all the decisions of the family (Deneau, 210-213).
+Her story discusses the suppression of women in marriage and the historical reality that how women were treated in the nineteen century.
+Moreover, the author states that marriage takes the right of someone’s own will from them, and the marriage then becomes the imposition of private will on them.
 She believed that there should be equality between men and women in marriage life.
-Women should have the right to make their own decisions, share their own opinion, and show their abilities (Lee, 59).
-Women should have the right to make their own decisions by themselves and should have the right to live a life in the manner she wants to live.
+Women should have the right to make their own decisions, share their own opinions, and show their abilities (Lee, 59).
+Women should have the right to make their own decisions by themselves and should have the right to live a life in the manner they want to live.
 There should not be a shadow of a husband on her own will.
-She illustrates the idea that instead of spending whole life like a slave, it is better to live an hour of freedom.
+She illustrates the idea that instead of spending her whole life like a slave, it is better to live an hour of freedom.

 Conclusion